horovits/rt-analytics/README.md

+# IMPORTANT NOTE

-# IMPORTANT NOTE: This project has moved to a new repo - https://github.com/Gigaspaces/rt-analytics
+This project has moved to a new repo - https://github.com/Gigaspaces/rt-analytics

 #  Real Time Analytics for Big Data with GigaSpaces